Exorcist II: The Heretic: Home media

 Exorcist II: The Heretic was originally released on VHS in the United States.
-The Laserdisc was exclusively released in Japan.
+The LaserDisc was exclusively released in Japan.
 A VHS reissue was released in the US on December 4, 1992, by Warner Home Video.
 It was first released on DVD format on August 6, 2002, in Snapcase packaging, while a second DVD was made available in standard packaging on November 3, 2009.
 Additionally, the film is available as part of "The Complete Anthology" set, which features all five films of the franchise, and was released on DVD on October 10, 2006.

 The film was released on Blu-ray for the first time in both an individual set and as part of the Blu-ray release of "The Complete Anthology" on September 23, 2014.

 On September 25, 2018, Scream Factory, a subsidiary of Shout Factory, released Exorcist II: The Heretic on Blu-ray in a newly commissioned two-disc "Collector's Edition".
 The set includes the theatrical cut, a shorter alternative version of the film, new interviews with Linda Blair and editor Tom Priestly, as well as commentary tracks from director John Boorman and project consultant Scott Bosco.
-This two disc set also got a Region B release by Arrow Video in the UK in October 2024.
+This two disc set also got a Region B release by Arrow Video in the UK on October 7, 2024.
 Including both versions of the film, there are a total of 5 commentary tracks in this release.

+Legacy

+A documentary film about the troubled production of Exorcist II: The Heretic, entitled Boorman and the Devil, was released in 2025.